intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 extension points.

 Many protocols register values, codepoints, or numbers in a limited space.
-A common approach is to reserve a subset of the space for greasing (see
+A common approach that has developed in more recent protocols is to reserve a subset of the space for greasing (see
 {{GREASE}}, {{Section 18.1 of QUIC}}, or {{Section 7.2.8 of RFC9114}}).
 Values reserved for the purpose of greasing are herein referred to as grease values.
 Implementations that receive grease values are required to ignore them.
 More